 AI coding reference (llms.txt)

 AI coding reference — a compact summary of this page’s APIs, parameters, and patterns for use by AI coding assistants (following the llms.txt standard).
 Human readers can safely ignore this.llms.txt — Polish the experienceProduction-readiness checklist: entry point design, session lifecycle management, embedded sizing, SDK preloading, return-user UX, webhook consumption, iOS plist for wallet deep links.Entry point: Use action-oriented copy (“Direct deposit”, “Pay with crypto”).
 Lead with exchange/wallet icons (Binance, Coinbase, MetaMask, Phantom).
 Add dedicated return-user entry point per connected account.Session lifecycle: Preload Link on user login; refresh every 50 min (Link session expires at 60 min).
-Refresh cycle: Link customization: Dashboard > Account > Link Configuration > Interface for fonts, colors, loading animations.
+Also preload after: destination address/network changes, theme changes, connectivity restore (Link customization: Dashboard > Account > Link Configuration > Interface for fonts, colors, loading animations.